Robust Safety Filter Synthesis for Quaternion Attitude Dynamics via LMI-Based Ellipsoidal Invariant Sets: Numerical Results

 \subsection{Safety Filter Implementation}

 Such a control structure can lead to unsafe behavior if the position errors become too large.
 Large position errors can result in excessive roll and pitch commands, which may saturate the attitude controller and lead to instability.
-To mitigate this, we implement a robust safety filter that ensures the quadrotor's attitude remain within safe bounds, ensuring overall system stability even in the presence of disturbances.
-We define the attitude safety constraints as:
+To mitigate this, we implement the robust safety filter from Section~\ref{sec:quaternion_safety_filter} that constrains the attitude to safe bounds, ensuring stability even under external disturbances.

-We do not impose constraints on yaw angle $\psi$ as it does not affect the quadrotor's stability in the same way as roll and pitch.